Energy bounds for weighted spherical codes and designs via linear programming: Universal upper bounds for energy of weighted codes with given minimum distance

-where, as specified below in \eqref{gt-def} and \eqref{T-def}, $T$ is a set of nodes in $[-1,s]$ and $g_T$ is the Hermite interpolating polynomial to $h$ in the nodes $T$; furthermore, $f_0$ is the zeroth Gegenbauer coefficient of the Levenshtein polynomial $f_m^{(n,s)}$ and $\lambda^{*}$ is a constant defined below in \eqref{l-star}. \end{theorem}
+where $T$ is the set of nodes in $[-1,s]$ specified below in \eqref{gt-def} and \eqref{T-def} and $g_T$ is the Hermite interpolating polynomial to $h$ in the nodes $T$; furthermore, $f_0$ is the zeroth Gegenbauer coefficient of the Levenshtein polynomial $f_q^{(n,s)}$ and $\lambda^{*}$ is a constant defined below in \eqref{l-star}. \end{theorem}

 \begin{proof} We consider the polynomials

 where $\lambda \geq 0$ is a parameter (to be determined later) and